 The Texas State Soil and Water Conservation Board (TSSWCB) was created by the Texas Legislature in 1939.
-The TSSWCB is charged with overall responsibility for administering and coordinating the state's soil and water conservation program with the state's soil and water conservation districts.
+The TSSWCB is charged with overall responsibility for administering and coordinating the state's soil and water conservation program with the state's soil and water conservation districts (SWCDs).
 Title 7, Chapters 201 and 203 of the Agriculture Code of Texas contains the provisions of law pertaining to soil and water conservation.
 The TSSWCB is named as the agency responsible for implementing constitutional provisions and state laws relating to conservation and protection of soil resources.
 Within this framework of law, Section 201.026 gives the TSSWCB responsibility for planning, implementing and managing programs and practices for abating agricultural and silvicultural nonpoint source pollution.
 It is through this, that water quality management planning is incorporated into conservation planning methodologies.
-Chapter 203 creates the Water Supply Enhancement Program, designates the TSSWCB as the implementing agency, establishes a cost-share program for water supply enhancement and provides for delegation of certain powers and duties to SWCDs.
+Chapter 203 creates the Water Supply Enhancement Program (WSEP), designates the TSSWCB as the implementing agency, establishes a cost-share program for water supply enhancement and provides for delegation of certain powers and duties to SWCDs.

-Passage of the Texas Soil Conservation Law makes it possible for local landowners to organize and manage their own districts.
-Each local district develops a Long-Range Program and Plan of Work and an Annual Plan of Operations that guide the district in solving its conservation problems.
-These district programs and plans of work are updated regularly to recognize and evaluate changes in agriculture, economy and natural resources.
-Farmers and ranchers desiring to use a conservation program on their land receive assistance from their local district.
-Currently, there are 216 local soil and water conservation districts that cover the entire state.
+Passage of the Texas Soil Conservation Law makes it possible for local landowners to organize and manage their own SWCDs.
+Each local SWCD develops a Long-Range Program and Plan of Work and an Annual Plan of Operations that guide the SWCD in solving its conservation problems.
+These SWCD programs and plans of work are updated regularly to recognize and evaluate changes in agriculture, economy and natural resources.
+Farmers and ranchers desiring to use a conservation program on their land receive assistance from their local SWCD.
+Currently, there are 216 local SWCDs that cover the entire state.

-Since their creation conservation districts have effectively administered conservation programs based on the voluntary application of conservation practices.
+Since their creation SWCDs have effectively administered conservation programs based on the voluntary application of conservation practices.
 The voluntary approach, incorporating the basic philosophy prevalent throughout the farming and ranching industry, has proven successful.
 That philosophy recognizes private land as property of the owner and management a responsibility of ownership.
 Most Texas landowners have great respect for natural resources including water quality.
 With appropriate education, these landowners readily recognize the desirability of implementing suitable management practices.
 These management practices are what constitute conservation plans and water quality management plans.

-The current network of 216 districts into which Texas is organized is the logical vehicle to provide the necessary local leadership and the appropriate information as to what practices are best for individual farming or ranching operations.
-The Texas State Soil and Water Conservation Board is responsible for coordinating the programs of districts through advice and consultation.
+The current network of 216 SWCDs into which Texas is organized is the logical vehicle to provide the necessary local leadership and the appropriate information as to what practices are best for individual farming or ranching operations.
+The TSSWCB is responsible for coordinating the programs of SWCDs through advice and consultation.

-The agency structure consists of seven State Board members (five Board members are elected by soil and water conservation districts, two Board members are Governor appointed) and staff.
-The staff is organized into Executive Management, and seven program areas: Budget and Accounting (including Information Technology and Purchasing), Statewide Resource Management (including Flood Control),
+The agency structure consists of seven State Board members (five Board members are elected by SWCDs, two Board members are Governor appointed) and staff.
+The staff is organized into Executive Management, and seven program areas: Budget and Accounting (including Information Technology and Purchasing), Statewide Resource Management (including Flood Control), Human Resources,

-Human Resources, Conservation Outreach, Water Supply Enhancement (administered out of San Angelo), Soil and Water Conservation District Program Support (administered by Field Representatives), and Water Quality Management Plan Program (administered by Regional Offices).
-See Organization Chart (Appendix B of agency strategic plan).
+Conservation Outreach, Water Supply Enhancement (administered out of San Angelo), SWCD Program Support (administered by Field Representatives), and Water Quality Management Plan Program (administered by Regional Offices).
+See Organization Chart below (Figure 1).